Last Updated October 27, 2021

 Some people like (or don’t mind) the hands-on management.
 Finding a reliable handyman or contractor is a big headache associated with maintaining a property.
 However, if you know what to do and who to call, you probably don’t need a property manager.

-A great service you can use to help you with this is Handy.
-Handy is the quickest, most reliable way to book household service providers.
+A great service you can use to help you with this is Thumbtack.
+Thumbtack is the quickest, most reliable way to book household service providers.
 Within a couple of minutes, you can book a pre-approved cleaner or handyman for any time you’d like.

 - Have Time